FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 2. Use the Explorer to view the files needed for this app.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `CC201 > labs > 1_ContainersAndDocker`.
 Click `Dockerfile` to view the Dockerfile we'll use to build an image.

+Click Dockerfile to view the commands required to build an image.

 ![Dockerfile in Explorer](images/dockerfile-explorer.png)
 If you don't understand any of the instructions in the Dockerfile, review the module videos.

+In the FROM instruction node:9.4.0-alpine is the Base Image.
+The COPY instruction copies the app.js and package.json files as new image layers.
+The RUN command installs the mentioned packages.
+The EXPOSE command sets the application port to 8080.
+The CMD instruction sets the running of the app.js file as the default for executing this container.

 3. Run the following command to build the image: